aceliwang/potatopsych/CEQ.md

 Re quote: shit changes and needs to change
  -->

-**[INTRO SENTENCE]** Understandings of illness have been subject to centuries of historical and sociocultural influence and are further shaped by consumers' individual lived experience.
-Ignorance of the former can lead to irrevocable harms such as the historical dehumanisation and enduring stigmatisation of those identifying as homosexual,previously considered a psychiatric disorder.
+**[INTRO SENTENCE: MAKE SURE STIMULUS IS DEFINED]** Understandings of illness have been subject to centuries of historical and sociocultural influence and are further shaped by consumers' individual lived experience.
+Ignorance of the former can lead to irrevocable harms such as the historical dehumanisation and enduring stigmatisation of those identifying as homosexual, previously considered a psychiatric disorder.
 It should be recognised that the concept of mental disorders have existed since ancient Mesopotomia (Parys, 2014) and have changed over time.
 This is reflected within the evolution of diagnostic frameworks as evidenced through the iterative editions of the DSM from psychoanalytic, to neurobiological, to reverse-nosological conceptual understandings of disease (Aftab, 2021).
 Diagnostic terms and labels for mental disorders are thus neither fixed nor universal and should be constantly scrutinised.

+- TODO: define and frame DSM as a categorical tool and its adoption in the use of diagnosis

 Thus, from a principle-based ethics perspective, the diagnostic process must be conducted with care in recognition of the vast implications of its outcomes.
-At its worst, psychiatric diagnoses have been used to violate individuals' autonomy as evidenced by the use of "sluggish schizophrenia" (Merskey, 1986) to suppress political dissidents in the Soviet Union historically.
+At its worst, psychiatric diagnoses have been intentionally misused to strip individuals of their autonomy as evidenced by the use of "sluggish schizophrenia" (Merskey, 1986) to suppress political dissidents in the Soviet Union historically.
 Although mental illness can be diagnosed, in line with beneficent principles to further biopsychosocial management and unlock essential supports and resources, the duty of non-maleficence requires psychiatrists to consider the extensive ramifications of diagnosis, particularly when misused within the legal, forensic and insurance settings which reduce consumers to labels and ignore the true extent of their psychological distress and functional impairment (RANZCP Position Statement 77).

+- TODO: make clearer the ideas behind sluggish schizophrenia.
+Discuss the non-maleficence involving the diagnosis.
+Psychiatry has been misappropriated to cause harm due to sociocultural influence.
+- TODO: frame the question more clearly.
+Discuss the BENEFITS and the HRMS of the DSM via both intentional and unintentional harms.

-Reflection upon these flaws and past errors supported by the psychiatric field not only reinforces the recommitment to ethics but also the need for psychiatrists to advocate upon those deemed mentally ill.
-Such an approach ultimately enables the psychiatric discipline to strive towards elimination of discrimination against our consumers (RANZCP Code of Ethics 11). **[LINK BACK TO STIMULUS]**
+Reflection upon these flaws and past errors supported by the psychiatric field not only reinforces the recommitment to ethics but also the need for psychiatrists to advocate upon those deemed mentally ill. **[LINK BACK TO STIMULUS]**

 ---